zachjob/bitmaker/README.md

 ### TODO

-1. Add a vote `<button>` or `<a>` tag to each candidates `<li>` element.
+1. Add a vote `<button>` or `<a>` tag to each candidate, under the `<li>` element.
+You'll have to add these buttons with jQuery after your first load of the candidates completes, because the candidates won't be populated until this request completes.
 1. Each one should have a `data-id` or `data-name` attribute where we'll store the id or name of the candidate.
 Update your code from **Part 1** where you're inserting the `<li>` element to also insert the candidate's id or name into one of these `data-` attributes.
 1. Create a `click` event handler for these buttons.
+A couple tips:
+  + Remember that your page doesn't have vote buttons until after your first load of the candidates, so you can't define your click handler until this request completes.
+If you try to define your click handler on page load, it won't work.
-You should only need one event handler for every vote button, you won't need a seperate handler for each button.
+  + You should only need one event handler for every vote button, you won't need a seperate handler for each button.
 1. Construct a `POST` request to `https://bb-election-api.herokuapp.com/vote`:
   + This request should be made whenever the `click` event from one of our vote buttons is fired.
   + Get the `name` or `id` of the candidate who's button was pressed from the `data-` attribute you defined in step 2.
+You can make use of `$(this).data('id')` or `($this).data('name')` in your click handler for this.
-  + Put this `name` or `id` in either the **query string** or the **body** of the `POST` request we're making.
+  + Put the `name` or `id` in either the **query string** or the **body** of the `POST` request we're making.
 Try both!
-  + Once we click the vote button, and our `POST` request is sent, make sure that we're receiving a `200` status code in response to our AJAX request.
-You can verify this in the **callback function** of `.done` from the AJAX request.
+  + Once we click the vote button, and our `POST` request is sent, make sure that we're receiving a `200` (a success) status code in response to our AJAX request.
+You'll need to chain another function to your AJAX request in addition to `.done`, called `.fail`. `.done` is triggered when the request completes successfully, `.fail` when it does not.
 If you're getting back a different status code, something isn't quite right with your request, review the codes listed out above.
 1. **STRETCH:**
   + Update the vote counts after a vote
-  + Disable the vote buttons after a vote
+  + Disable the vote buttons after a vote (its fine if they reenable after refresh)

 ## We're done!